 Outsourcing low-leverage activities.

 If the amount of time your sales reps spend doing non-selling related activities is reaching an unsustainable level even with the right automations in place, hiring either an in-house administration assistant or virtual assistant to help with the more routine tasks like booking demo meetings, preparing pitch decks, and generating invoices will be a worthy investment.

 If your sales team is remote or distributed across multiple locations, start by hiring a contract-based virtual assistant in a compatible time zone and see if that structure can meet your needs.
-However, if your team is based out of a single location, you’ll likely experience a massive leap in productivity gains by having your sales assistant sitting in the same office as your team members (and proactively pitching in when there’s a need).
+However, suppose your team is based out of a single location.
+In that case, you’ll likely experience a massive leap in productivity gains by having your sales assistant sitting in the same office as your team members (and proactively pitching in when there’s a need).

 Batching less time-sensitive duties.

 Batch processing is the grouping of similar tasks—that require (often repetitive) similar resources—in order to streamline their completion.